 "I just feel betrayed, I feel angry.
 I feel a lot of things," Wubbels said.
 "And I am still confused.
 I’m a health care worker.
 The only job I have is to keep my patients safe."

-“I can’t sit on this video and not attempt to speak out both to reeducate and inform,” Karra Porter, Wubbels' attorney, said told reporters.
+“I can’t sit on this video and not attempt to speak out both to reeducate and inform,” Karra Porter, Wubbels' attorney, said to reporters.
 Police agencies “need to be having conversations about what is appropriate intervention.”

 "A blood draw, it just gets thrown around there like it’s some simple thing," Wubbels, who competed in the Winter Olympics in 1998 and 2002 as an Alpine skier, said Thursday, according to the Desert News.
 "But blood is your blood.
 That’s your property."